-This strategy has been guided by consideration of the opportunities relating to the development of new attractors, growth of key markets, the rising popularity of the Portland metropolitan area, and the interest of local stakeholders.
-The strategy also recognizes the challenges posed by limited resources, increased competition, and the need for a holistic approach to sustainable tourism development.
+This strategy has been guided by consideration of the opportunities relating to the development new attractors, growth of key markets, the rising popularity of the Portland metropolitan area, and the interest of local stakeholders.
+It has also recognizes the challenges posed by limited resources, increased competition, and the need for a holistic approach to sustainable tourism development.